Apply for school transport for children in reception to year 11

 On the grounds of religion, it must be your nearest faith school and be between 2 and 15 miles from your child’s home address.
 You must provide evidence of religious belief.

-Your child may get free school transport if:
+Your child may get free school transport if the family receives the following benefits:

 • Income support